tanjoewel/TMS/README.md

   - Create plan UI in kanban board page
     - Plan_color is randomly generated in the backend
     - Only the hardcoded PM can see it (the validation is already done on the backend)
+  - I probably need to check the role of the user in the frontend so that I can hide or display certain buttons in kanban/task page.